 - Trains +

 - Day Tours

 Chinese trains always seem busy.
 And they become even more busy than usual during holidays, with thousands of Chinese and foreign passengers traveling by train.
-The China rail becomes extremely busy during the Goldren Week: the National Holiday week, the Spring Festival week.
+The railways becomes extremely busy during the Goldren Week: the National Holiday week, the Spring Festival week.
 And you should also watch out short-break holidays such as the Mid-Autumn Festival, Dragon Boat Festival and May Day Holiday.

 During holidays, trains may be noisy, crowded and dirty.
 Be prepared too for extra inconvenience when buying tickets during holiday times.
 Here are some tips that should help make your holiday journey smoother.

 |Chinese Holidays||Dates in 2018||Please Note|

 |New Year’s Day||December 30th – January 1st (3 days)||Tickets on short-journey (less than 5 hours) high-speed trains (with durations that less than 5 hours) will be sold out quickly.|